Wednesday, May 25, 2011

 in a razor instead of throwing away the whole razor just because the blade

-'t have the green thing back then.
+got dull.
+But they didn't have the green thing back then.

 Back then, people took the streetcar and kids rode their bikes to school,